 \subsection{Angle dependence of overlapping region $T$}

-For $\mu^+$DAR, the region where parent and daughters overlap is sensitive to the geometry of experiments and diffraction term depends on the angle between a beam axis and detector, even if the decay is spherically symmetric.
+For $\mu^+$DAR, the region where parent and daughters overlap is sensitive to the geometry of the experiments, and the diffraction term depends on the angle between the beam axis and the detector, even if the decay is spherically symmetric.

-Following Fig. \ref{fig:T-region-DAR}, angle dependence region denoted as $T$ in the text is written as
+Following Fig. \ref{fig:T-region-DAR}, the angle dependence region denoted as $T$ in the text is written as

-where $\theta$ is the angle between the beam axis and detector, $a$ and $b$ are height and length of the detector, respectively.
+where $\theta$ is the angle between the beam axis and the detector, and $a$ and $b$ are the height and length of the detector, respectively.
 The probability of the event detected at the detector is averaged over the angle within the detector.